GenevaS/website/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 ## About Accessibility
-I stove to meet as many <a href="https://www.w3.org/TR/WCAG21/" target="_blank">WCAG 2.1 guidelines</a> as I am able, following the checklist kindly available from
+I strove to meet as many <a href="https://www.w3.org/TR/WCAG21/" target="_blank">WCAG 2.1 guidelines</a> as I am able, following the checklist kindly available from
 [WebAIM](https://webaim.org/standards/wcag/checklist).
 Should you notice anything that could be improved, do open a Git Issue.

 ### Alternate Text